Vararg97/Terminal-Hacker/README.md

 This is a game where you have to "hack" into the terminal by guessing the correct code word for the scrambled image that is presented.

 ### TODO
-* Remove alert boxes on end game state and convert to text rendering.
-* Add game winner functionality to draw the unscrambled image and a YOU WIN! text.
 * Add more images/codes

 ### Feature Requests